danielkunin/Deeplearning-Visualizations/article/optimization.md

 # II &emsp; Running the optimization process {#II}

 In this section, we assume that you have chosen a task, a data set, and a loss function.
-You will minimize the loss on the data set to find good parameter values.
+You will minimize the loss to find good parameter values.

 ### Using gradient descent

-To find parameter values that achieve a function's minimum, you can derive a <span class="sidenote">closed form</span> solution algebraically or approximate it using an iterative method.
-In machine learning, iterative methods such as gradient descent are often the only option because loss functions are either non-linear and dependent on a large number of variables.
+To find parameter values that achieve a function's minimum, you can either derive a <span class="sidenote">closed form</span> solution algebraically or approximate it using an iterative method.
+In machine learning, iterative methods such as gradient descent are often the only option because loss functions are dependent on a large number of variables, and there is almost never any practical way to find a closed form solution for the minimum.

 For gradient descent, you must first initialize the parameter values so that you have a starting point for optimization.
 Then, you adjust the parameter values iteratively to reduce the value of the loss function.
 At every iteration, parameter values are adjusted according to the opposite direction of the gradient of the loss; that is, in the direction that reduces the loss.